fpicarras/obsidian-main-vault/Universidade/classes/csph-ISPC.md

 	- These program instances are grouped into "gangs," where each gang represents a group of instances executing together in parallel using SIMD.
 The number of instances per gang usually matches the SIMD width of the hardware (e.g., 4-wide, 8-wide).

 - **Scaling**: If the array is large and the CPU has multiple cores, ISPC can divide the work across several gangs, running them on different cores for additional parallelism.

+- [ ] #question In the task manager are going to appear multiple programs?
 ***
 # What's the difference from [[csph-threads|Threads]]?
 ## 1. **Parallelism Model**: